-Arthur Levitt, former U.S. Securities and Exchange Commission chairman, said the SEC “is going to take a look” at the initial public offering process after Facebook (FB)’s IPO.
+Arthur Levitt, former U.S. Securities and Exchange Commission chairman, said the SEC “is going to take a look” at the initial public offering process after Facebook (FB:US)’s IPO.
 Levitt talked with Bloomberg’s Tom Keene on Bloomberg Radio’s “Bloomberg Surveillance.”
 They were joined by Bloomberg economist Joseph Brusuelas.

 For the audio, click here, and click here.